elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

     }
 ```

-Then we'll add another function to our view called `viewGameTime` that will
+Then, we'll add another function to our view called `viewGameTime` that will
 convert the time in seconds to a string so we can render it.

 ```elm